Sports betting became legal in Iowa in August 2019, and the ability to register for an online sports betting account began on Jan. 1, 2021.

 For example, offering free play for online slots.
 Since casino games are not part of the current legislation in Iowa, this is something to keep in mind for the future.

-If you took advantage of the competing welcome bonuses, you already have a good idea of which sportsbooks you prefer.
+If you take advantage of competitive welcome bonuses, you can get an idea of which sportsbooks you prefer.

 Odds boosts are also frequent; these take certain games (or combinations of two or more games) and increase the odds.
 If you have a game in mind, it is always worth checking the promo pages at different books.
 You never know when your game will be the subject of an odds boost.